Published: June 21, 2026

-The China Construction Market size was valued at USD 2.99 trillion in 2024, and is predicted to reach USD 3.22 trillion by 2025, The industry is predicted to reach USD 4.11 trillion by the end of 2030, at a CAGR of 5.0% from 2024 to 2030, according to new research by Next Move Strategy Consulting.
+The China Construction Market size was valued at USD 4.82 trillion in 2025 and is expected to reach USD 4.97 trillion by 2026.
+Looking ahead, the industry is projected to expand significantly, reaching USD 6.07 trillion by 2035, registering a CAGR of 2.26% from 2026 to 2035.

 China’s construction market is experiencing rapid expansion, underpinned by large-scale, government-driven infrastructure projects aimed at enhancing transport connectivity, fostering sustainability, and strengthening disaster resilience.
 In 2024, the Ministry of Transport allocated USD 173 billion toward transport infrastructure, encompassing 2,500 km of high-speed rail and 461,000 km of highways.
 Landmark developments include the USD 7.8 billion Shenzhen-Zhongshan Link a 24-km bridge-tunnel inaugurated in 2024 and the USD 4.2 billion Chongqing-Kunming High-Speed Rail project, set to advance in 2025.